samvera-labs/active_encode/README.md

 # What is ActiveEncode?

-ActiveEncode serves as the basis for the interface between a Ruby (Rails) application and a provider of encoding services such as [FFmpeg](https://www.ffmpeg.org/), [Amazon Elastic Transcoder](http://aws.amazon.com/elastictranscoder/), and [Zencoder](http://zencoder.com).
+ActiveEncode serves as the basis for the interface between a Ruby (Rails) application and a provider of encoding services such as [FFmpeg](https://www.ffmpeg.org/), [Amazon Elastic Transcoder](http://aws.amazon.com/elastictranscoder/), [AWS Elemental MediaConvert](https://aws.amazon.com/mediaconvert/), and [Zencoder](http://zencoder.com).

 # Help